Sunscreen: ASEAN (Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Vietnam)

 The regulation of sunscreen for ASEAN countries closely follows European regulations.
 However, products are regulated by the ASEAN scientific community rather than the SCCS.
 Additionally, there are minor differences in the allowed phrasing printed on sunscreen packages.

 Japan

 Sunscreen is considered a cosmetic product, and is regulated under the Japan Cosmetic Industry Association (JCIA).
 Products are regulated mostly for the type of UV filter and SPF.
 SPF may range from 2 to 50.

 China

 Sunscreen is regulated as cosmetic product under the State Food and Drug Administration (SFDA).
 The list of approved filters is the same as it is in Europe.
 However, sunscreen in China requires safety testing in animal studies prior to approval.

 Australia

 Sunscreens are divided into therapeutic and cosmetic sunscreens.
-Therapeutic sunscreens are classified into primary sunscreens (SPF ≥4) and secondary sunscreens (SPF<4).
-Therapeautic sunscreens are regulated by the Therapeutic Goods Administration (TGA).
+Therapeutic sunscreens are classified into primary sunscreens (SPF ≥ 4) and secondary sunscreens (SPF < 4).
+Therapeutic sunscreens are regulated by the Therapeutic Goods Administration (TGA).
 Cosmetic sunscreens are products that contain a sunscreen ingredient, but do not protect from the sun.
 These products are regulated by the National Industrial Chemicals Notification and Assessment Scheme (NICNAS).